amalvaishnav/Visual-Analytics---Tableau-Presentation/README.md

 Select the area where schools and banks are nearby Select the area which is safer
 Link to Tableau Public :

-https://public.tableau.com/profile/amal.vaishnav#!/ (Links to an external site.)Links to an external site.
+https://public.tableau.com/profile/amal.vaishnav#!/ (Links to an external site.)

 Link to PPT :

-https://drive.google.com/open?id=1GXb18hKxyOHcT6BMXZUnHRqv8p8emTKw (Links to an external site.)Links to an external site.
+https://drive.google.com/open?id=1GXb18hKxyOHcT6BMXZUnHRqv8p8emTKw (Links to an external site.)